 Ubly is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Ubly are slightly less educated than the national average of 21.84% for the average city or town: 16.42% of adults in Ubly have a bachelor's degree or advanced degree
+The percentage of adults in Ubly with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.42% of adults in Ubly have a bachelor's degree or advanced degree.

 The people who call Ubly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ubly residents report their race to be White.
 Important ancestries of people in Ubly include German, Polish, Irish, English, and French.